himaniyadaviitp/Neural-Embedding-Propagation-on-Bipartite-Graphs-for-Recommendation/README.md

 # Neural-Embedding-Propagation-on-Bipartite-Graphs-for-Recommendation
-# Neural Embedding Propagation on Bipartite Graphs for Recommendation

 ### Implementation and Analysis of NGCF and LightGCN on Amazon-Book Dataset

 > B.Tech Project | Department of Computer Science and Engineering